HELP / HOW TO USE WEBOTEE

 What the brand graph shows

 Open the Graph page from your workspace sidebar.
-You'll see an ego graph: the brand you searched for sits in the center, surrounded by up to 35 connected brands.
+The operator graph maps every brand whose sellers have ALSO sold your seed brand — an ego graph with your brand in the center, surrounded by up to 30 connected brands.
 Two brands are connected when they share sellers — operators who list products from both brands.
 More shared sellers = thicker edge = stronger overlap.
 This is the fastest way to see who competes in the same seller ecosystem as any brand on Amazon.

 Open the workspace graph